The federal government’s funds manager has revealed the recipient of its first $250-million tranche of investment to support small-business lending.

 Federal Treasurer Josh Frydenberg announced that the AOFM would be provided with an investment capacity of $15 billion to invest in structured finance markets used by smaller lenders that provide consumer and business finance.

-The first investment made by the AOFM was a purchase of $189.14 across six tranches of the Firstmac Series 1-2020 Transaction.
+The first investment made by the AOFM was a purchase of $189.14 million across six tranches of the Firstmac Series 1-2020 Transaction.